2010 Northumbria Police manhunt

 Moat apparently targeted Rathband randomly, simply for being a police officer, although on an earlier occasion Rathband had confiscated Moat's van on the suspicion that it was not insured.
 Moat also made threats, in two letters and several phone calls, that he would kill any officer who attempted to stop him.
 Both the police and some of Moat's relatives made several appeals for Moat to give himself up for the sake of his children.
 After a sighting on the night of 5 July in an armed robbery at Seaton Delaval, on 6 July it was announced that Moat was believed to be in Rothbury.
 The manhunt remained focused there with several further suspected sightings, until the final confrontation at Riverside, Rothbury.

 The manhunt lasted almost seven days, and was the largest in modern British history, involving 160 armed officers and armed response vehicles, many seconded for the operation from other police forces.
 Police also used sniper teams, helicopters, dogs, armoured anti-terrorist police vehicles from Northern Ireland, tracker Ray Mears, and even a Royal Air Force jet for reconnaissance.
 In the course of the hunt, there were several raids and false alarms across the region.
 With Moat believed to be sleeping rough, police found his abandoned camp-sites and property as he evaded capture.
 Armed guards were also posted outside Rothbury schools after police announced that they believed Moat posed a threat to the wider public.
 Several people were arrested during the hunt and after Moat's death, suspected of assisting him with equipment, information, and in evading capture and selecting targets.

-On 5 July, Northumbria Police announced that Durham Prison had told them three days earlier that Moat intended to harm his girlfriend.
+On 5 July, Northumbria Police announced that Durham Prison had told them three days earlier that Moat intended to harm his ex-girlfriend.
 As a result, Northumbria Police voluntarily referred the case to the Independent Police Complaints Commission (IPCC).
 Following the final confrontation, the IPCC expanded the investigation to include the immediate events leading up to Moat's death but ruled out investigating how the manhunt itself had been conducted.